 Twenty four hours later, I preheated my oven to its lowest setting, 170°.
 (Go lower if your stove will permit.)
 I lined a couple cookie sheets with tinfoil, put cooling racks on top and laid out my jerky strips.
 Into the oven it went and 5 hours later it was all good.

-You want to be careful not to undercook it (some recipes call for 3 hours which barely gets it done in my opinion) nor to overcook it.
+Now you want to be careful not to undercook it (some recipes call for 3 hours which barely gets it done in my opinion) nor to over cook it.
 Leave it in too long and you get very stiff, hard to eat jerky that will give your jaws a workout.
 What you want is dark color and a somewhat soft pliable texture, which takes about 5 hours at 170°.
 And because you cut the beef strips across the grain, it's super-easy to tear off a chaw with your teeth.

 I stored half my jerky in a loosely closed plastic bag, and I froze the rest.
 Because the jerky is cooked thoroughly and has no fat on it, it will resist spoilage for some time.
 If you can keep it in an air-tight container, it can last up to 2 months.
 In the fridge, about 2 weeks.
 My plastic bag will keep it for at least 7 days.